 We see it happen all the time when customers use Postmark to send these unsubscribe confirmations, and over time it will affect your reputation and deliverability.

 Be sure to always part ways with your subscribers on a high note.
-Sometimes less is really more.
+Sometimes less is indeed more.